“Greet one another with a holy kiss,” Paul wrote.

 It seemed like a good idea at the time, but not in a time of global pandemic, when we are being asked to practice “social distancing” as a way of “flattening the curve.”
 So how do you “do” church when you can’t get together, when you can’t hug or shake hands or share a holy kiss?
 Church leaders are having to figure this out, and they’re having to do it quickly.

-Many of my colleagues in ministry called off church as usual last Sunday and some tried preaching in empty sanctuaries while an associate held an iPhone and streamed the sermon through Facebook Live (with more or less success).
+Churches around the country have closed their doors, and pastors have been scrambling to find ways of being the church when our people can’t be in the building.
+On that first Sunday of quarantine many of my colleagues tried preaching in empty sanctuaries while an associate held an iPhone and streamed the sermon through Facebook Live (with more or less success).

 It wasn’t church, but it was something.